 McSweeny’s: Oh My Fucking God, Get The Fucking Vaccine Already, You Fucking Fucks.
 “Look, if you have been forwarded this essay from a friend or loved one, then there are two possibilities.
 Either you are a normal, regular, sensible fucking person like me who got fucking vaccinated at the first possible moment, and this essay channels all your fucking rage and sadness and is therefore cathartic OR, and I really hope this isn’t the fucking case, you AREN’T fucking vaccinated, and someone sent it to you because you fucking fucking fuck, you need to get fucking vaccinated.”

 BBC: New Zealand cinema worker left red-faced after voicemail blooper.
 “The man was trying to inform customers that the Movie Max in Timaru was closed due to Covid restrictions.
 But, the employee struggled to get his words out and that left him frustrated.
 Instead of deleting his failed attempts, the employee’s bloopers were accidentally uploaded to the voicemail.”
 Mostly video, mostly captioned.

-BBC: Comedy Wildlife Photography Awards 2020 finalists revealed.
-“A fish that appears to smile, a bear giving a friendly wave from afar and a very grumpy sea turtle – this year’s finalists show animals in relatable comedy moments.
+BBC: Comedy Wildlife Photography Awards 2021 finalists revealed.
+“A seal that appears to be giggling, a baboon that looks like it’s singing and a very angry starling – this year’s finalists show animals in comedy moments snapped by photographers from around the world.
 The Comedy Wildlife Photography Awards were founded by Paul Joynson-Hicks and Tom Sullam, both professional photographers and passionate conservationists.”